Lordship of Groningen

-The Lordship of Groningen (Heerlijkheid Groningen; Hearlikheid Grinslân) was a lordship under the rule of the House of Habsburg between 1536 and 1594, which is the present-day province of Groningen.
+The Lordship of Groningen (Heerlijkheid Groningen; Hearlikheid Grinslân) was a lordship under the rule of the House of Habsburg between 1506 and 1594, which is the present-day province of Groningen.

 Before 1536

-A distinction must be made between the City of Groningen and the surrounding countryside, known as the Ommelanden.
+A distinction must be made between Groningen and the surrounding countryside, known as the Ommelanden.
 The city of Groningen had already gained its independence from its formal landlord, the Bishop of Utrecht in the 12th century.
 The Ommelanden, together with their Frisian neighbours, enjoyed the Frisian freedom and had never had a Lord.
-Therefore, before 1536, the concept of a Lord of Groningen had never existed.
+Therefore, before 1536, the concept of a Lord of Groningen had never existed de jure.

 Charles V

 After the Habsburg victory in the Battle of Heiligerlee during the Guelders Wars, the city of Groningen and the Ommelanden came under the rule of Charles V, Holy Roman Emperor.
 They were joined in the Lordship of Groningen and ruled by a Stadtholder, but with preservation of their ancient rights and privileges.
 Because of the predominant position of the city, the union was never very successful.
 In 1548 the Lordship of Groningen became part of the Burgundian Circle.